CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-10-31-isa-roadmap.markdown

 Our goal with the 2.0 release of the CHERIoT ISA is to rebase on top of the official Zcheripurecap extension, once this has been ratified.

 We expect to be able to provide compatibility between 1.0 and 2.0, such that anything that isn't machine code can run on both.
-RISC-V International will assign new opcodes for the CHERI instructions and so this release won't be binary compatible, but we expect to be able to maintain source compatibility.
+We anticipate that RISC-V International will assign new opcodes for the CHERI instructions and so this release won't be binary compatible, but we expect to be able to maintain source compatibility.

 This will likely require a compatibility file of assembly macros because the official standard renames most instructions to make them ~~less readable~~ more consistent with RISC-V naming conventions.
 For C and higher-level languages, the compiler will produce different instructions, but with the same abstract machine.